Is Aave severely undervalued? Why is it a core pillar of DeFi and on-chain economy?

 Data as of August 5, 2024

-Aave's revenue peaked in the last cycle, coinciding with multiple smart contract platforms like Polygon, Avalanche, and Fantom issuing a large number of token incentives to attract users and liquidity.
-This led to unsustainable speculative capital and leverage levels, amplifying the revenue figures of most protocols.
+Aave's revenue peaked in the last cycle, coinciding with multiple smart contract platforms like Polygon, Avalanche, and Fantom offering substantial token incentives to attract users and liquidity.
+This led to unsustainable speculative capital and leverage levels, inflating the revenue figures of most protocols.

 Today, the token incentives on the main chain have dried up, and Aave's own token incentives have also dropped to negligible levels.